sherchanjen1/MovieRecommenderSystem/README.md

 ## Step 2: Prepare Your Dataset

-Download or use `netflix_titles.csv` with the following columns:
+Download the dataset from [Kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows) or use `netflix_titles.csv` with the following columns:

 - `title`, `type`, `cast`, `director`, `release_year`, `listed_in`, `description`